Thurnau professors to have expanded roles

 "While all of you have different approaches to teaching, each of you has respect for and a deep interest in your students," said Provost Teresa Sullivan.
 "We are proud of how the Thurnaus continue to contribute to education and our campus."

-The University plans to expand the role of the Thurnau professors as part of an ongoing effort to promote excellence in undergraduate education at U-M, Monts said.
+The University plans to expand the role of Thurnau professors as part of an ongoing effort to promote excellence in undergraduate education, Monts said.

 "We will draw more consistently on their expertise," he said, "and create more opportunities for them to share their passion, commitment and creativity with colleagues on campus."